kFlynns/oo.js/README.md

 - inherite from parent (will be available under oojs.ClassName)
 **oojs.inherit(oojsObject:parent, string:ClassName, object:members)**

-- create singleton object (will be available under oojs.ClassName but allready as instance
+- create singleton object (will be available under oojs.ClassName but already as instance
 **oojs.makeSingleton(string:ClassName, object:members, object:parameter)**

 - all objects that was instantiated with new
 **oojs.getInstances()**

-- create anonym instance (will not be tracked by oo.js for regular garbage collector) by passing "anoym: true" in the parameters
+- create anonymous instance (will not be tracked by oo.js for regular garbage collector) by passing "anoym: true" in the parameters
 **var anonymInstance = new oojs.Employee({
   anonym: true
 });**